szweibel/workshops/newest_python.md

 <PythonREPL/>

 ## Lists of Dictionaries
 Dictionaries are incredibly useful for organizing complex, related information.
 A very common and powerful pattern in data-driven programming is to have a **list of dictionaries**.
-This structure allows you to represent a collection of similar "objects."
+This structure allows you to represent a collection of similar "objects," where each object has the same set of properties.
 For example, if you had data for a whole class of students, you could structure it like this:

 ```python
 all_students = [